 Royal Cremation Services was in the heart of Northeast Portland, and it took Dingo about a half-hour to get there The business occupied a corner lot, and there was a converted house behind it that had been turned into an Asian BBQ joint.
 There was a narrow alleyway that ran behind Royal Cremation and Mighty Khan BBQ, so Dingo backed his van, The Death Unicorn, into the parking spot nearest the alley.

-Jimmy met them in the parking lot with a look on his face that confirmed Cuddles’ sense of the heebie-jeebies.
-In fact, Cuddles thought that Jimmy’s face might actually have been the inspiration for whomever painted that fucking psychotic unicorn on the front of the van.
-Dude’s eyes weren’t crossed, but they were definitely off, he thought, and that weird way he licked his lips every couple of seconds… Cuddles shuddered and got out of the van.
+Jimmy met them in the parking lot with a look on his face that confirmed Cuddles’ earlier sense of the heebie-jeebies.
+In fact, Cuddles thought Jimmy’s face might actually have been the inspiration for whomever painted that fucking psychotic unicorn on the front of the van.
+Dude’s eyes weren’t crossed, exactly, but they were definitely off, he thought.
+And that weird way he licked his lips every couple of seconds… Cuddles shuddered and got out of the van.

 He and Dingo opened the back doors of the Death Unicorn and Jimmy kept watch on the parking lot.